 Department Travel Award

-To promote our education and training mission, funds for travel to scientific conferences will be awarded to one student / trainee per term of $1,000 each.
-Priority will be given to QBS PhD students and those who have not previously received this award.
-Deadlines will be October 1, December 15, and April 1.
+To promote our education and training mission, funds for travel to scientific conferences will be awarded to one student/trainee per term of up to $1,000 for a stateside meeting and up to $2,000 for an international meeting.
+Priority will be given to QBS PhD students and those not previously received this award.
+Applications will be reviewed for merit on a rolling basis until an award is made.
+We are currently accepting applications for this Fall and Winter '24.

 To be considered for an award, applicants must: